-Davenport, Iowa, officials: 3 bodies recovered at apartment collapse site; no others thought missing
+Three bodies recovered in Iowa building collapse; lawsuit accuses city and owners of negligence

 Current and former residents told The Associated Press about interior cracks on the wall that ultimately collapsed that were reported to building management.
 One woman whose apartment ended up in a huge pile of rubble had to have her leg amputated in order to be rescued.

 Andrew Wold, the building’s owner, released a statement dated May 30 saying “our thoughts and prayers are with our tenants.”
 He has made no statement since then, and efforts to reach him, his company and a man believed to be his attorney have been unsuccessful.
+The mayor and other officials say they have had no contact with the owner since the collapse.

 County records show Davenport Hotel L.L.C. acquired the building in a 2021 deal worth $4.2 million.